BardisRenos/AtosTest/README.md

 ### DTO's (Data Transfer Object) and DTO Mappers

-The conversation of the data base entities into Data tranform objects.
+The conversation of the database entities into Data transform objects.
 We try not to expose the entities from the database.

 Since we are using Maven, just add the `modelmapper` library as a dependency.